steel1990/imgpacker/README.md

 imgpacker [![npm][npm-image]][npm-url]
 ========
-This is a pure Node.js module for packer multi images(max 4) in a single image(in diffrent chanel).
+This is a pure Node.js module for package multiple images(max 4) to a single image(in diffrent chanel).

 Requirements
 ========